 Were you to take a look around at the numerous IVF statistics out there, you might be shocked to see other IVF treatments success rates today are so high in comparison.
 Once seen as a ‘trial and error’ form of conception, the modern form of In vitro fertilisation treatment, is far more thorough and secure than previously.

-For this reason, it helps you to understand that IVF success rates are improving all the time.
+For this reason, it helps you to understand that success rates are improving all the time.

-For example, at the moment IVF success rates for those aged 20-29 have as much as a 56% chance of success.
+For example, at the moment In-Vitro Fertility Treatment success rates for those aged 20-29 have as much as a 56% chance of success.
 Even those aged 40+ have a 14% chance of success: that’s a much higher success rate than was available even a few short years ago.

-Please be aware that this is IVF success rates for actual pregnancies, not live birth rates.
+Please be aware that these are success rates for actual pregnancies, not live birth rates.
 Live birth success rates are often 10-15% on the percentage given above.
-Naturally, IVF success rates are mostly dictated by age, health and fertility history.
+Naturally, success rates are mostly dictated by age, health and fertility history.

 What is the standard IVF cost of treatment?

-It’s important to remember that, as IVF Fertility Treatment does need to be cost-effective to be viable.
+It’s important to remember that, as Fertility Treatment does need to be cost-effective to be viable.

-Just remember that the IVF cost in one nation is different to that of another nation: perhaps even the country next door.
-There is no universal, agreed-upon rate for IVF treatment.
+Just remember that the cost in one nation is different to that of another nation: perhaps even the country next door.
+There is no universal, agreed-upon rate for IVF.

-Of course, as mentioned above, the cost of IVF abroad can be far more accessible to you.
-If you would like to consider the effectiveness of going abroad for an In vitro Fertility Treatment, then we can only suggest that you take a look at going abroad for your IVF care.
+Of course, as mentioned above, the cost of In-Vitro Fertility Treatment abroad can be far more accessible to you.
+If you would like to consider the effectiveness of going abroad for an treatment, then we can only suggest that you take a look at going abroad for your IVF care.

 Understanding the benefits of undertaking IVF abroad is always a worthwhile experience.
 You should always look to fully understand the options open to you both at home and abroad.

-Check out the tab below, and you can get a better idea for the cost of IVF abroad.
+Check out the tab below, and you can get a better idea for the cost of the treatment abroad.